Queue-Fair/android/README.md

 **3.** Build and run your empty app with the Play button to make sure it's working.

 **4.** In File Explorer or Finder (Not Android Studio), Copy-and-paste QueueFairDemo/app/src from this distribution into the "app" folder that has been created by Studio, overwriting any files therein.
+If your resulting app/src/main/java/com/examp/queuefairdemo folder has a MainActivity.kt file left over from making the empty activity, delete it.

 **5.** Android Studio will recognise the changes.
 You will have build errors until you add the Adapter module as detailed in the next section.